8 Ways to Improve Your Paintings Instantly

 Strangely, when I started painting in watercolor I was too cheap to buy quality watercolor paper.
 As a result, I struggled with unpredictable washes and masking fluid that tore my paper upon removal.

 Through that experience, I’ve learned that paints and paper are called “artist-grade” for a reason.
-Skip the student-grade and pay a little more for good paint, paper, canvas and brushes that will perform the way you ask them to.
+No matter what medium you use, skip the student-grade and pay a little more for good paint, paper, canvas, and brushes that will perform the way you ask them to.

 2. Improve your reference material.